robert-hamilton36/ElectronOAuth/README.md

 # ElectronOAuth
 This app is a Proof of concept for authorizing an electron app through github Oauth2.
+All it does is redirect to default browser to github for auth.
+Redirect back to electron app through url protocol handler, and fetches user and private repo data

 This was taken from a scrapped app for json menu editor for a website hosted on github pages.